-Attributes
+Attributes or performance indicators

-Alternatives X 1 X 2 X m
+Alternatives X 1 X_2 X m

-A 1 . У 12 y1n
+A_1 y 11 y 12 y {1n}

-A 2 Y 21
+A 2 У 21

-A n Y {mn}
+A n y {mn}

-Table 1 General decision matrix used in the Multiple Attribute Decision Method
+Table 1.
+General decision matrix used in the MADM

+The three aforementioned decision support methods are usually nowadays combined, mainly simulation with optimization and/or multi-criteria analysis.
+With optimization many alternatives could be tested and evaluated, but the simplified models introduce uncertainty and a limited number of objectives can be addressed.
+In many cases a combined use of simulation and optimization is selected for solving decision support problems.
+In this case, the role of optimization methods is to reduce the number of alternatives (screening) for simulation analyses.
 Through the use of optimization we do not select one best alternative, but we try to eliminate a large number of bad alternatives.
 After selecting few good alternatives, complex simulation models may be used to evaluate their performance.
 However, if only one method of analysis is to be used to evaluate a complex water resources system, simulation together with human judgment is often the chosen method.

 Optimization can be also combined with modeling simulation in a coupled way.
 Decision making problems are formulated as optimization problems and the simulation models results are included in the optimization algorithms.
 The only disadvantage is that the optimization methods may require large number of model run to find the best solution.
-Alternatively, the results of model run could be included into the decision matrix in the Multiple Attribute Decision Method.
+Alternatively, the results of model run could be included into the decision matrix in the MADM.
 The combination of simulation with this multi-criteria method could result in diverse outputs.